Preview Python for the Life Sciences at Amazon

-John Novembre, Associate Professor of Human Genetics, University of Chicago
+… a lovely book with humor and perspective.– John Novembre, MacArthur Fellow and Associate Professor of Human Genetics at the University of Chicago

 Virtually all of the examples in the book are drawn from across a wide spectrum of life science research, from simple biochemical calculations and sequence analysis, to modeling the dynamic interactions of genes and proteins in cells, or the drift of genes in an evolving population.

 Best of all, we show you how to implement all of these projects in Python, one of the most popular programming languages for scientific computing – a language so versatile and easy to use, that we call it The Swiss Army Knife of programming languages.

 Fun, entertaining, witty and darn useful.
 A magical portal to the big data revolution.– Sandro Santagata, Assistant Professor in Pathology at Harvard Medical School